nordiskastil/technigo-project-library/README.md

 # Library

-Replace this readme with your own information about the project.
-You can include things like:

-- Brief description of the assignment
-- How you approached the task, what tools and techniques you used, and how you planned it
+- Build a digital library, using an array of books.
+The page should have at least one filter, like genre and be able to sort on at least one property like newest to oldest.
+- I started with HTML and connected the JavaScript and CSS files.
+Then I added a container and added some CSS to create a nice looking page.
+Than I started with the JavaScript.
+I created const and started with a function, but it soon became very complex when I started with the sorting.
+I searched for help online and added a lot of notes trying to understand the code.
 - If you had more time, what would be next?
+I will try to do some more simple exercises first and then come back to this one.

 ## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.